easycoder/easycoder.github.io/resources/md/technical.md

 # Technical Overview #

-~ec~ is a scripting language for browsers, written in JavaScript.
+~ec~ is an English-like, high level scripting language for browsers, written in JavaScript.
 It comprises a compiler and a runtime and by using a pluggable, modular architecture it can handle projects of any size.
 For general information see [easycoder.github.io](easycoder.github.io).

 Modern web programming regards structure as being more important than content.
 A plethora of frameworks exist to provide a structural basis for any web project, and without a deep understanding of at least one such framework it is hard to be taken seriously as a web programmer.